Maria Angélica Bautista

 Maria Angélica Bautista earned her PhD in May 2014.
 She is from Bogota, Colombia.
 She has a B.A. in Economics and an M.A. in Economics from Universidad de los Andes, Bogotá.
 Her sub-fields are comparative politics and political economy.
 In her dissertation project she investigates the political, social and economic consequences of state-led repression for the case of the Chilean military dictatorship (1973-1990).
 To achieve this she collected a unique micro dataset in Chile in 2012 where she surveyed subjects who experienced repression and built a matching group of subjects with very similar socio-economic characteristics that did not experience repression.
 She also surveyed one of the children of the repressed and non-repressed subjects in order to look at the intergenerational effects of repression.
 She is also engaged in a parallel research project (joint with Juan Galán and James Robinson at Harvard University) where they use the experience of the Colombian paramilitary groups as a natural experiment of state formation.
 Some of the questions they are looking at are: why did states develop in one place and not another?
 Why do some states provide much more public goods than others?
 When are states able to establish a legitimate monopoly of violence?
 More details can be found at: https://sites.google.com/a/brown.edu/maria-angelica-bautista/maria-angelica-bautista-1

 Yelena Biberman earned her PhD in May 2014.
-She is from Albany, NY– originally from Babruysk, Belarus.
+She is from Albany, NY – originally from Babruysk, Belarus.
 She is specializing in Comparative Politics and International Relations.
-Yelena earned an M.A. in Regional Studies at Harvard University in 2006, and a B.A. magna cum laude with Honors in International Relations at Wellesley College.
-Her authored research has appeared in Political Science Quarterly and Problems of Post-Communism, for which she earned the 2011 Millar Prize.
-Her previous awards include the Fulbright Fellowship, National Science Foundation Award for the Integration of Research and Education, and a recent FLAS grant to study Urdu at the South Asia Summer Language Institute, University of Wisconsin-Madison.
-Yelena’s dissertation, supported by the USIP Jennings Randolph Peace Scholar Fellowship, American Institute of Pakistan Studies Junior Fellowship, Smith Richardson Foundation World Politics and Statecraft Fellowship, and the Horowitz Foundation for Social Policy Research Grant (Special Recognition - John L. Stanley Award), compares Pakistan and India’s security repertoires, and explores the endogenous relationship between states and violent nonstate actors.
+Yelena is currently a US-Pakistan Exchange Fellow at the Atlantic Council's South Asia Center and a visiting assistant professor at Skidmore College.
+She earned an M.A. in Regional Studies at Harvard University in 2006, and a B.A. magna cum laude with Honors in International Relations at Wellesley College.
+Her authored research has appeared in Political Science Quarterly and Problems of Post-Communism, for which she was awarded the 2011 Millar Prize.
+Her work was also featured in the Washington Post and Foreign Policy.
+Her previous awards include the United States Institute of Peace (USIP) Jennings Randolph Peace Scholar Fellowship, American Institute of Pakistan Studies Junior Fellowship, Smith Richardson Foundation World Politics and Statecraft Fellowship, Horowitz Foundation for Social Policy Research Grant (Special Recognition - John L. Stanley Award), FLAS grant for intensive study of Urdu language, Fulbright Fellowship, and the National Science Foundation Award for the Integration of Research and Education.
+She is currently completing a book manuscript based on her dissertation, which examines the creation and use of militias in Pakistan and India, as well as in Russia and Turkey.

 Jennifer Caitlin Cassidy is a fifth year Ph.D. candidate from Philadelphia, Pennsylvania.
 She has a B.A. in Political Science and Anthropology from the University of Notre Dame and an M.A. in Political Science from Brown University.
 Jenn’s research resides primarily in the field of women in American politics with relevant intersections to political theory.
 Her dissertation focuses on gender theories of representation with special focus on the position of women within the American bureaucracy (including both appointments and the Civil Service), policy and public opinion.
 Additionally, Jenn has broader interests in education policy, quantitative methodology, critical elections, political parties, and theories of deliberative democracy.
 Her most recent project, co-authored with Domingo Morel (Brown University), is titled “Do Weak Local Institutions Invite Federal Attention?
 Prospects for Education Reform” (2011, forthcoming).